Amazon SimpleDB

 Amazon SimpleDB is a distributed database written in Erlang by Amazon.com.
 It is used as a web service in concert with Amazon Elastic Compute Cloud (EC2) and Amazon S3 and is part of Amazon Web Services.
 It was announced on December 13, 2007.

 As with EC2 and S3, Amazon charges fees for SimpleDB storage, transfer, and throughput over the Internet.
 On December 1, 2008, Amazon introduced new pricing with Free Tier for 1 GB of data & 25 machine hours.
 Transfer to other Amazon Web Services is free of charge.

 Limitations

 SimpleDB provides eventual consistency, which is a weaker form of consistency, compared to other database management systems.
 This is often considered a limitation, because it is harder to reason about, which makes it harder to write correct programs that make use of SimpleDB.
 This limitation is the result of a fundamental design trade-off.
-By foregoing consistency, the system is able to achieve two other highly desirable properties:
+By forgoing consistency, the system is able to achieve two other highly desirable properties: